SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/elements/locators.en.md

 {{< /tab >}}
 {{< /tabpane >}}

-### Chaining relative lcoators
+### Chaining relative locators

 You can also chain locators if needed.
 Sometimes the element is most easily identified as being both above/below one element and right/left of another.

 {{< tabpane langEqualsHeader=true >}}
 {{< tab header="Java" >}}